VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 Animal second = animals.get(1);
 ```

-Example seems good, everything is safe and looks useful.
-It's okay for compiler to allow such variance.
-But we use only functions which **returns** `Animal`.
+Doesn't seem dangerous, no crashes.
+And it can be useful: if somebody need list of animals why can't him list of dogs.
+But in example we use only functions **returns** `Animal`.
 What would happen if we **pass** animal to any method?

 ```java
 // warning! it's pseudocode, not java!